blackshirt/chacha20/README.md

 ```v
 const key_size = 32
 ```
-vfmt off key_size is key size of ChaCha20 key (256 bits size), in bytes
+key_size is key size of ChaCha20 key (256 bits size), in bytes

 [[Return to contents]](#Contents)